-More recently, based on the Verma Committee's recommendations in the Criminal Law Amendment Act of 2013, there is a punishment for selling of acid (to prevent acid throwing) in retail shops.
-The act also directs state governments to provide medical treatment in all hospitals free of cost and the act directs paid compensation for the survivors.
+More recently, based on the Verma Committee's recommendations in the Criminal Law Amendment Act of 2013, there is a punishment for the sale of acid (to prevent acid throwing) in retail shops.
+The act also directs state governments to provide free medical treatment in all hospitals and the act directs compensation to be paid to be survivors.